kaki-lang/kaki/docs/tutorial/traits.md

 That means that the following steps are taken when `T` is created.

 > **Note**: All traits and types implicitly implement the `Any` trait, and
-> it is also the least significant in the inclusion order, so it is always
+> it is also the least significant in the inclusion order. `Any` is always
-> included first, regardless of where it appears in trit list.
+> included first regardless of where it appears in trit list.

 1. Create the empty type, `T`
 2. Add methods from `Any` to `T`